Ackerman Hills is CLOSED for the 2015 season. The Kampen Course is OPEN in 2015.

 What is the timetable for the project?

-The project is anticipated to begin in the fall of 2014.
+The project began in the fall of 2014.
 The entire course will be closed in 2015 and re-open in 2016.

 Will football game-day parking be affected?